attilaolah/attilaolah.github.io/_posts/2012-07-29-http-delete-and-sencha-touch.markdown

 After reading the source, I came up with an [override][10] that fixes this behaviour.
-However, since overrides are now deprecated in favor of [Ext.define][11], the following gist now includes a correction to the above override fix.
+However, since overrides are now deprecated in favor of [Ext.define][11], the following gist now includes a correction to the override.

 [10]: http://docs.sencha.com/touch/2-0/#!/api/Ext-method-override
 [11]: http://docs.sencha.com/touch/2-0/#!/api/Ext-method-define

-{% gist 3251348 %}
+{% gist 3251348 ext-define.coffee %}